rycolos/RetroSort/README.md

 ```
 #localdir is directory where roms are stored locally
-#remotedir is parent directory on RetroPie where roms are stored remotely (usually /home/pi/RetroPie/roms/)
+#remotedir is parent directory on RetroPie where roms are stored (usually /home/pi/RetroPie/roms/)
 #use full path, no ~.
 Targets must end with /

 [targets]